HariSanadhya/casestudy1/report.md

   group_by(Income.Group) %>%
   # Compute the mean of GDP Ranking
   summarize(mean(GDP.Ranking)) %>%
-  # Convert the result into a Data Frame so as to make it more readable
+  # Convert the result into a Data Frame to make it more readable
   as.data.frame %>%
   # Assign proper column headings
   setNames(c("Income.Group", "Mean.GDP.Ranking"))